haolian9/gary.nvim/readme.md

 * no fullscreen floatwin + winblend, because i dont use &termguicolor
 * no massive ephemeral floatwins, no pre-alloc floatwins
 * should be ok with multi-bytes strings
+* not supposed to work well with <tab>, which may be 2/4/8-width

 ## status
 * just works, imperfectly